-HE fourteenth chapter treats of faving faith.)
+THE fourteenth chapter treats of saving faith.
 Faith in general is the belief of a testimony.
 Divine faith is the belief of the divine testimony.
-The whole word of God is the object of this divine faith.
-It extends to precepts. threatnings, histories, doctrines, and promises.
-But more particularly, faving faith is that grace wrought in the heart of a sinner, by the spirit of God; whereby he believes the record of God, concerning his Son Jesus Christ.
-He that believeth not God hath made him a liar; because he believeth not the record that God gave of his Son; and this is the record, that God hath given unto us eternal life, and this life is in his Son.
-1 John v.
-10, 11.
-It is essential to saving faith, not only that we believe the history of facts recorded in the gospel concerning Christ: but also that we believe in the declared end and design of these facts.
-It is recorded not only that the Son of God became man; was made under the law; obeyed and died: but that he did fo for the falvation of finners.
-And it is manifest, that wherever we have the history of Christ's obedience and death, there is another idea that accompanies these; they are always pointed out as the soundation on which we may expect eternal life.
-And a belief of the facts without looking for the end of them, would amount to a belief, that Christ obeyed and died in vain.
-And were all men to believe the first, without the last; we should have all men believing, that Christ obeyed and died for no purpose.
+The whole Word of God is the object of this divine faith.
+It extends to precepts, threatenings, histories, doctrines and promises.
+But more particularly, saving faith is that grace wrought in the heart of a sinner, by the Spirit of God; whereby he believes the record of God, concerning his Son Jesus Christ.
+He that believeth not God hath made him a liar; because he believeth not the record, that God gave of his Son; and this is the record that God hath given unto us eternal life, and this life is in his Son, 1 John v, 10, 11.
+It is essential to saving faith, not only that we believe the history of facts recorded in the Gospel concerning Christ: but also that we believe in the declared end and design of these facts.
+It is recorded not only that the Son of God became man; was made under the law: obeyed and died: but that he did so for the salvation of sinners.
+And it is manifest, that wherever we have the history of Christ's obedience and death, there is another idea that accompanies these; they are always pointed out as the foundation on which we may expect eternal life.
+And a belief of the facts, without looking for the end of them, would amount to a belief, that Christ obeyed and died in vain.
+And were all men to believe the first, without the last; we should have all men believing that Christ obeyed and died to no purpose.

 Faith in Christ is frequently represented as a receiving him.
 He is the gift of God to a lost world, and he is a gift revealed, offered, and conveyed in a testimony.
 The gift is therefore received by believing or receiving the testimony which conveys it.
 We are said to receive a testimony or report, when we believe the truth of it.
 When we do not believe the report to be true, we are said to reject it.
-To receive the report of the gospel is therefore to believe it to be true.
-But this belief must extend to the whole report as has been said, not only to the record of sacts; but also the gracious end and design of them; that is, we must believe it to be true, not only that Jesus obeyed and died: but also that he did so, in order that we might obtain starred life through him order that we might obtain eternal life through him.
+To receive the report of the Gospel is therefore to believe it to be true.
+But this belief must extend to the whole report, as has been said, not only to the record of facts; but also to the gracious end and design of them; that is, we must believe it to be true, not only that Jesus obeyed and died: but also that he did so, in order that we might obtain eternal life through him.